UnoYakshi/UnoYakshi.github.io/content/about/_index.md

 - Under construction.
 - Built with [Zola](https://www.getzola.org/).
 - Uses [Duckquill](https://duckquill.daudix.one) theme and crude [Tufte-CSS](http://ayekat.ch/blog/tufte-css) integration.
+- No Ads, no trackers.
+At least, not intentionally.
+I do try not to rely on such dependencies, however.
+- Should work just fine w/o JS.
+Will only lack minor QoL features, but nothing critical will break.

 ## Avatar
 {{ image(url="about/uno.png", end=true) }}